 A very common question is how do to choose boxing gloves or what size is right for me?
 Boxing gloves come in different sizes, styles, and colors.
 Fitness gloves, training/sparring gloves, bag gloves, and competition gloves all have their own distinct characteristics.
 The following sections will break down the uses and details of each type of glove.

 The term “fitness boxing gloves” refers to the majority of gloves sold at your local sporting goods store.
 They are usually cheap and provide the novice boxer with a good point from which to start.
 If you are looking for gloves to use at your weekly boxing fitness class, then fitness gloves serve as a sufficient option.
-Fitness gloves sometimes come in small, medium and large sizes.
+Fitness boxing gloves sometimes come in small, medium and large sizes.
 Other times, they range from 8 to 16 ounces.
 As long as the gloves feel snug, then you can choose whatever weight you want.
-Realize that heavier gloves will make for a more difficult workout, as the added weight will cause your arms to tire more quickly.
+Realize that heavier gloves will make for a more difficult workout, as the added weight will help burn more calories.

 Fitness gloves are not made for extensive boxing routines consisting of much more than some light pad or bag work.
 Durability is an issue with these gloves.
 If you know for sure that you will continue to use your gloves for a while, and possibly intensify your routines, then it would be smart to spend a bit extra and purchase gloves of higher-quality.
 The better the quality, the longer the gloves will last and the design will be better.

-Most boxers who train frequently own a pair of training gloves.
+If you train frequently then consider buying a pair of training gloves.
 Training gloves are much more durable than fitness gloves.
 They provide enough support for heavy-bag work, and offer adequate padding for sparring sessions.
 Professional boxers usually have a pair of gloves for general training and a pair for sparring.
 The majority of boxers, however, use one pair for both.

 Training gloves usually are secured by a Velcro strap; although, more expensive pairs are secured with laces but these are uncommon in most stores.
 Gloves with Velcro straps are convenient, as they can easily slip on and off during training sessions.
-If you are looking for the standard weight used by most boxers, then buy yourself a pair of 16oz gloves, lighter for most women and due to fit.
+If you are looking for the standard weight used by most boxers, then buy yourself a pair of 16oz gloves.
+Women may consider a lighter glove due to the size.
 As stated earlier, the heavier the glove, the harder the workout.
-Heavier gloves build up arm strength by requiring more effort in order to keep your hands up.
+Heavier gloves build up conditioning and discipline by requiring more effort in order to keep your hands up.

 Bag gloves range in size S, M, L, XL.
 They are cheaper than most other types of gloves and can often be mislead to be a boxing glove with wrist support.